"Eastern" perspective: three ancient Indian ideas

 key word purna is the perfect participle of the verb

 pur, which appears to be related to the English verb

-"to pour" and means as much as "poured out,"
+"to pour."
+It means as much as "poured out,"

 "filled" or "full," and hence "complete,"